tamir-dingjan/backmapping-pipeline/README.md

 1. Install the required packages by running `pip install -r requirements.txt` in your terminal.
 2. Clone this repository using the URL

+This has only been tested with Schrodinger Suite version 2024-3.

 ## Usage
 The backmapping pipeline follows these steps: